ciarandg/grupetto/README.md

 After following those steps, the APK for grupetto can be found on the Releases tab above.

-Note: Unfortunately, sideloading functionality was recently locked behind a valid subscription.
-At the time of writing, once the overlay has been installed its continued function is not tied to a subscription. (this is subject to change)

 # Usage

 - When first run, grupetto will ask for permission to draw over other apps.
 This permission is